If you experience one of the following, this could be due to a low battery:

 It should also be noted that not all battery cells have exactly the same characteristics.
 Although they are manufactured to stringent quality specifications, some cells have naturally longer life than others due to the processes used in their manufacture.

-Our products page contains an estimate for typical battery life (average between 2-3 years) in normal conditions; this is based on monthly download and 15-minute logging.
-Clients have reported shorter battery life for applications of frequent downloading (twice a day) with relatively rapid logging (every minute or less), but also well exceeding the specifications, particularly if they are hibernated between uses.
+Our battery specifications table contains an estimate for typical battery life (average between 2-3 years) in normal conditions; this is based on monthly download and 15-minute logging.
+Clients have reported shorter battery life for applications of frequent downloading (twice a day) with relatively rapid logging (every minute or less).
+On the other hand loggers have been reported to well exceed the specifications, particularly if they are hibernated between uses.

 Remember, our Loggers have a 12 month warranty, so if you have a Logger that is relatively new, but still encounter a battery problem, please send us a diagnostics file.